StellaVadis/ssa/KNN_regression.md

 However, the $d$ and $K$ are hyperparameters which should be specified by the users.
 By specifying an appropriate $d$ and $K$, the users may get an implicit model expression.
 In the real application, we may use the cross-validation technique to find appropriate hyperparameters which optimizes the performance of models, which will not be discussed here.

+⚠️ The magnitude of each variable has a great influence on the results of the KNN algorithm; therefore, it is essential to standardize or normalize the data before applying KNN to ensure that all variables contribute equally to the distance calculations.
+For details about the data processing, refer to the specific chapter of data processing.

 # 🔍 Example 1
 📊 Available Dataset